African leaders seek to finance recovery of economies battered by Covid-19

-Category: World Hits: 0A summit hosted by French President Emmanuel Macron in Paris is bringing together African, European and institutional leaders to seek financing solutions for a continent whose economies have been hit hard by the Covid-19 pandemic.
+Category: World Hits: 5A summit hosted by French President Emmanuel Macron in Paris is bringing together African, European and institutional leaders to seek financing solutions for a continent whose economies have been hit hard by the Covid-19 pandemic.
 Also today, Japan's economy contracts amid new states of emergency and the International Energy Agency calls for a halt to all new fossil fuel exploration projects.

 Read more https://www.france24.com/en/tv-shows/business-daily/20210518-african-leaders-seek-to-finance-recovery-of-economies-battered-by-covid-19